Church of St. Edward, Busto Arsizio

 The Church of Saint Edward (Chiesa di Sant'Edoardo) is a Roman Catholic church in Busto Arsizio, Italy.
-The church has served as parish church of the neighbourhood of Sant'Edoardo since 1947, and from 1951–1991, along with the Church of Santa Croce.
+The church has served as parish church of the neighbourhood of Sant'Edoardo since 1947, and from 1951 to 1991, along with the Church of Santa Croce.
 Construction of the church began on 24 June 1938 and was consecrated by Cardinal Ildefonso Schuster on 12 October 1939.

 From the Church in 1945, the news that the North of Italy was now free from Fascist forces was sent by the Partigiani, including the priest of the church, Ambrogio Gianotti.
 A plaque was erected near the location where the news was announced.